clinton825/web-api-ca/README.md

   - At least one lowercase letter.
   - At least one digit.
   - At least one special character.
-- **User Authentication:** Users can create accounts, log in, and access features such as trending and upcoming movies.
+- **User Authentication:** Users can create accounts, log in, and access features such as trending and upcoming popular movies and actors .

 ---